top of page

 Search

-When you type "disabled" into a thesaurus you will get terms like defective, broken, impaired, flawed, dysfunctional, incapable, limited, inadequate, and weak.
-Learning disabilities are signs of brokenness—innate flaws, defects, impairments to be treated, managed, and ultimately owned by the child.
+When you type “disabled” into a thesaurus, you’ll get words like defective, broken, impaired, flawed, dysfunctional, incapable, limited, inadequate, and weak.

 Let’s Talk About Math.